 Let's Consider My Aunt's Conflict

-It’s the first video that not only am I in, but my Dad’s making his “SYEL” screen debut as well.
+It's the first video I am not only in, but my Dad's making his “SYEL” screen debut as well.

-For this reason, I thought I would email a link for the video to my Aunt Karen.
+For this reason, I thought I would email my Aunt Karen a link for the video.

 We thought your video was very good.
 But I have to ask WHY we are storing all the slides????
 I thought we were scanning them so we could get rid of some more STUFF!

-Secondly, I have to admit, that’s a pretty logical and fair question she asked!
+Secondly, I must admit, that's a pretty logical and fair question she asked!

 The Big Reply